Technology-Notes/nvidia-docker-wiki/Frequently-Asked-Questions.md

 ## Container Runtime

 #### Does it have a performance impact on my GPU workload?
-No, usually the impact should be in the order of magnitude less than 1% and hardly noticeable.\
+No, usually the impact should be in the order of less than 1% and hardly noticeable.\
 However be aware of the following (list non exhaustive):
 * _GPU topology and CPU affinity_ \
 You can query it using `nvidia-smi topo` and use [Docker CPU sets](https://docs.docker.com/engine/admin/resource_constraints/#cpu) to pin CPU cores.